NorSC/supervisor-search/_supervisors/nick-dalton.md

   - 3D Modelling
   - ReactNative
 additional_details: >-
-  ### Also I am good at working with students with disabilities ( dyslexia,
+  ### Also, I am good at working with students with disabilities ( dyslexia,
   autism spectrum, ADHD)